Red-stained hands wave in protest at U.S. hearing on Syria

-WASHINGTON Red-stained hands of anti-war protesters waved sporadically for hours on Wednesday behind Obama administration officials urging lawmakers to authorise military strikes against Syria.
+WASHINGTON Red-stained hands of anti-war protesters waved sporadically for hours on Wednesday behind Obama administration officials urging lawmakers to authorize military strikes against Syria.

 The silent demonstration, led by the anti-war group Code Pink, involved about 10 activists.
 But an untold number of people worldwide saw it because the protest took place during a televised congressional hearing.